On asymptotic approximation of the modified Camassa-Holm equation in different space-time solitonic regions: Introduction

 This paper is arranged as follows.
 In section \ref{sec2}, we recall some main results on the construction process of RH problem \cite{Xurhp}, which will be used to analyze long-time asymptotics of the mCH equation in our paper.
 In section \ref{secr}, we shown that the reflection coefficient $r(z)$ belongs in $H^{1,1}(\mathbb{R})$.
 In section \ref{sec3}, a $T(z)$ function is introduced to define a new RH problem for $M^{(1)}(z)$, which admits a regular discrete spectrum and two triangular decompositions of the jump matrix near 0.
 In section \ref{sec4}, by introducing a matrix-valued function $R(z)$, we obtain a mixed $\bar{\partial}$-RH problem for $M^{(2)}(z)$ by continuous extension of $M^{(1)}(z)$.
-In section \ref{sec5}, we decompose $M^{(2)}(z)$ into a model RH problem for $M^{(r)}(z)$ and a pure $\bar{\partial}$ Problem for $M^{(3)}(z)$.
-The $M^{(r)}(z)$ can be obtained via an modified reflectionless RH problem $M^{(r)}_\Lambda(z)$ for the soliton components which is solved in Section \ref{sec6}.
-In section \ref{sec7}, the error function $E(z)$ between $M^{(r)}(z)$ and $M^{(r)}_\Lambda(z)$ can be computed with a small-norm RH problem.
+In section \ref{sec5}, we decompose $M^{(2)}(z)$ into a model RH problem for $M^{R}(z)$ and a pure $\bar{\partial}$ Problem for $M^{(3)}(z)$.
+The $M^{R}(z)$ can be obtained via an modified reflectionless RH problem $M^{(r)}(z)$ for the soliton components which is solved in Section \ref{sec6} and an inner model $M^{lo}(z)$ for the stationary phase point $\xi_k$ which are approximated by parabolic cylinder model obtained in Section \ref{sec8} when $\xi=\frac{y}{t}\in(-0.25,2)$.
+But when $\xi=\frac{y}{t}\in(-\infty,-0.25)\cup(2,+\infty)$, $M^{R}(z)=M^{(r)}(z)$.
+This is a more simple case.
+In section \ref{sec7}, the error function can be computed with a small-norm RH problem.
 In Section \ref{sec8}, we analyze the $\bar{\partial}$-problem for $M^{(3)}$.
 Finally, in Section \ref{sec9}, based on the result obtained above, a relation formula is found

 from which we then obtain the long-time asymptotic behavior for the mch equation (\ref{mch}) via reconstruction formula.